KieranSweeden/southpaw-boxing/README.md

 - Credit to [cottonbro](https://www.pexels.com/@cottonbro) for the images listed below:

-  - [This image](https://www.pexels.com/photo/man-in-black-boxing-gloves-4752871/) was used within the intro section of boxing-guide.html.
+  - [This image](https://www.pexels.com/photo/man-in-black-boxing-gloves-4752871/) was used within the intro section of the [boxing-guide.html](boxing-guide.html) file.

   - [This image](https://www.pexels.com/photo/topless-man-with-blue-boxing-gloves-4754131/) was used as a background image for the [boxing-guide.html](boxing-guide.html) file.